ealtili/Blog/AWS/DeepdivetoAdvancedVPCDesigns.md

 **Transit gateway** is a service that was launched in about November 2018.
 A transit gateway is a network transit hub that you can use to interconnect your virtual private clouds (VPC) and on-premises networks.
 A transit gateway acts as a Regional virtual router for traffic flowing between your virtual private clouds (VPC) and VPN connections and on premises.

+**AWS Direct Connect gateway** is a grouping of virtual private gateways and private virtual interfaces that belong to the same AWS account.
-Use **AWS Direct Connect gateway** to connect your VPCs.
+Use AWS Direct Connect gateway to connect your VPCs.
 Associate an AWS Direct Connect gateway with either of the following gateways:

 - A transit gateway when you have multiple VPCs in the same Region
 - A virtual private gateway